Demystifying Nirvana

 Participate at your own pace

 This easy-to-use online course is available to all.
-It comprises of 6-units that form a program of instruction, discussion, meditation, and inquiry.
+It is comprised of 6 units that form a program of instruction, discussion, meditation, and inquiry.

 You can follow the course on a computer, tablet, or phone, or download the course as audio files.